rkat7/hybrid-llm-consistency-verifier/README.md

-# NLP-ASP: Advanced Natural Language Processing with Answer Set Programming
+# NLP-ASP: Natural Language Processing with Answer Set Programming

-An advanced system for extracting facts from natural language text, representing them in knowledge graphs, and checking logical consistency using Answer Set Programming.
+A system for extracting facts from natural language text, representing them in knowledge graphs, and checking logical consistency using Answer Set Programming.

 ## Features